arn-the-long-beard/ntnu_rust_lecture/README.md

 Pros:
 - We can make many object with different types and handle them as long as they have the behavior we need.
 - Can make default behavior
-- Flexible and we can store object without specific type as long as their size is safe = we know their size at compile time
+- We can store objects without specific type as long as their size is safe = we know their size at compile time
 - Everything is always checked by our lovely compiler
 - Can back up stuff with unit-test